 Manufacturing Restricted Substances List (MRSL)

 MRSL stands for Manufacturing Restricted Substance List and provides brands, retailers, suppliers and manufacturers with acceptable limits of restricted substances, in chemical formulations which are used in the manufacture of materials compliance.

-An MRSL is used as a tool, to regulate the of chemical formulations used to process raw materials that go into finished products.
-The regulation of chemical formulations upstream, through an MRSL, protects workers, consumers and the environment.
+An MRSL is used as a tool, to regulate the chemical formulations used to process raw materials that go into finished products.
+The regulation of chemical formulations upstream, through an MRSL, protects workers, consumers, and the environment.
 Adhering to an MRSL can also protect brands and retailers from any potential negative publicity on product safety.